dotnet/docs/docs/core/extensions/file-globbing.md

 ## Patterns

 To match files in the file system based on user-defined patterns, start by instantiating a <xref:Microsoft.Extensions.FileSystemGlobbing.Matcher> object.
-A `Matcher` can be instantiated with no parameters, or with a <xref:System.StringComparison?displayProperty=nameWithType> &mdash; which would be used for comparing patterns to file names.
+A `Matcher` can be instantiated with no parameters, or with a <xref:System.StringComparison?displayProperty=nameWithType> &mdash; which is used internally for comparing patterns to file names.
 The `Matcher` exposes several additive methods:

 - <xref:Microsoft.Extensions.FileSystemGlobbing.Matcher.AddExclude%2A?displayProperty=nameWithType>
 - <xref:Microsoft.Extensions.FileSystemGlobbing.Matcher.AddInclude%2A?displayProperty=nameWithType>

 Both `AddExclude` and `AddInclude` methods can be called any number of times, to add various file name patterns to either exclude or include from results.
+Once you've instantiated a `Matcher` and added patterns, it's then used to evaluate matches from a starting directory with the <xref:Microsoft.Extensions.FileSystemGlobbing.Matcher.Execute%2A?displayProperty=nameWithType> method.

 ## Extensions